zhanong/Minimal-ECS-Framework/README.md

 > When you make structural changes, some state is only updated at the end of the frame.
 That's why I put the `Create/Destroy Entities` group at the last step.
 But for the sake of intuition, let's start with `Handle User Input`.
 >

-1. **Handle User Input**: These are systems that handle input from keyboards, UI buttons, etc. Typically, they communicate with UI GameObjects using the _**Observer Pattern**_ mentioned earlier.
+1. **Handle User Input**: These are systems that handle input from keyboards, UI buttons, etc. Typically, they communicate with UI GameObjects using the **Observer Pattern** mentioned earlier.
 2. **Create/Destroy Entities**: This is the "factory" of the ***Factory Pattern***.
-They recieve request from other systems via the `Messenger` and do the work.
-Here the `ChangeMSN` acts as the flag for the ***Single-Frame Pattern***.
+They recieve request from other systems and do the work.
+Here the `ChangeMSN (one of the Messenger singletons)` acts as the flag for the ***Single-Frame Pattern***.
 It's turn off at the begining of the step.
 If any of the following systems makes a change, it's turn on to trigger the systems in `Update On Change`
 3. **Update On Change**: These systems do heavy work, such as rebuilding the pathfinding map or rebuilding the quad tree, so they should only update when there's a relevant change.
 4. **Regular Update**: These systems update every frame.
 For example, the translation system, time system, etc.